ellie3413/4460final/README.md

 3. **Set a Cutoff**:
    - Enter a numeric value in the cutoff filter box to exclude countries with housing burdens below this value.
+   - focus on countries with higher housing burdens.
    - Press the green "Filter Data" button to apply the cutoff.

+4. **Hover over the bars**:
+Hover over any bar to see detailed information about the country and its housing burden percentage for the respective year.

+Have fun exploring the data!

 ---

-#### **Tooltips**
-- Hover over any bar to see detailed information about the country and its housing burden percentage for the respective year.

----

-#### **Navigation Tips**
-- To explore trends over time, switch between *2015*, *2022*, and *Both Years* using the year selector.
-- Use the continent selector to focus on specific regions, such as Europe or South America.
-- Experiment with the cutoff filter to focus on countries with higher housing burdens.

----

-This visualization is designed for easy interaction, providing insights into housing burdens globally and regionally over time.
-Have fun exploring the data!
+This visualization is created by Suyeon Seo and Woojin Kang for CS4460 final project.